-You can pay via online banking or by setting up a Standing Order.
-A Standing order can be set up by you with your bank for any date in the month but cannot be amended by us.
-Please ensure you set up your arrangement to debit your bank account at least 5 banking days before your instalment is due to us.
+You can pay via online ang or by setting up a stancing order.
+A standing order can biset up by you with your bank for a date in the month but canno amended by us.
+Please you set up your arrange debit your bank accour five banking days before, ..... instalment is due to us.
 You must quote your full payment reference number against the payment or standing order.
-Our bank details :
+Our bank details: